Factory Authorized Refrigerator Service

 Your refrigerator interior should be between 34-40° fahrenheit.
 One reason a fridge can run warmer than normal is dirty condenser coils.
 These coils will likely need to be cleaned once or twice a year, more often if you have pets, or if your fridge is an a particularly dusty area like a garage.

 Not all refrigerators have condenser coils that can be cleaned by the owner, so consult your owner’s manual for the correct instructions.
-The condenser coils are usually located either under the refrigerator behind a grill, or on the back of the fridge.
+The condenser coils are usually located either under the appliance behind a grill, or on the back of the fridge.
 After unplugging the fridge, you can clean the coils with a soft brush and vacuum.
 Clean condenser coils will allow your refrigerator to run more efficiency, lowering energy usage and reducing strain on the compressor.
 If you’re not certain how to check or clean your coils, call an appliance repair service for help.

-It’s completely normal for your fridge to make noise.
+It’s normal for your fridge to make noise.
 The hum of the fan, a click as the defrost timer is switched on and off, pops from the automatic ice maker, and many other sounds are completely normal.
 If you check your refrigerator’s owner’s manual, you’re likely to see a list of “normal” sounds.
 It’s the out of the ordinary sounds that you should be concerned about.

 It’s not uncommon for fans to get dirty, or worn out.
 A persistent rattle could mean a problem with a fan.
 A buzzing noise inside the fright may just mean the light is about to go out.
 A dripping sound probably means a water leak.
 And vibrating noise might me the fridge is out of balance.
 The best thing to do if you hear a new sound is to carefully determine where it is coming from.
 If you’re not able to find a simple fix, have a professional appliance repair service check it out.